 A power blowout at home is a nuisance, but on the road, it is a nightmare.
 A power surge can occur anywhere and can easily knock out your converter box, circuit board, and appliances like the refrigerator.
 This can be avoided by purchasing a surge protector for your RV or camper.
 The initial output for this will be much cheaper than paying for repairs and appliance replacements.
 Plus, you may end up having to find alternative accommodations that ruin the fun of being on the road.

 This is not about avoiding tree trunks, but about the tops of trees with the top of your RV.
 Knowing your RV height clearance is another bit of intel that you need to keep in mind when hitting the road.
 Many RVs sit high, so when you put that kind of height together with an overhanging branch, you end up with a recipe for problems.
 Even if you are driving slowly, a heavy tree branch can do some real damage to the top of the RV.
 Avoid the repair expenses and be mindful of trees.

 It is not uncommon for people to lock their keys inside their cars, and the same is true for RVs.
 When traveling in an RV, leave at least one window open.
 Should you accidentally lock the keys inside his RV, you can get back inside through the open window.

 7. Not Going Through A Departure Checklist Before Driving

 You can get distracted by saying your goodbyes or forget important tasks to do before your departure.
 The best is to do a checklist of must-dos before hitching up.
-You can list things like closing the vents, windows, storage doors.
-Retract the stairs, jacks, antenna.
+You can list things like closing the vents, windows, and storage doors.
+Retract the stairs, jacks, and antenna.
 Secure your cabinets, and make sure stuff won’t fall and break.
 Unhook your hoses and cables.
 Go through these steps each time you are about to leave.